cfitz/fantastic-forum/README.md

 For models, the process is similar: Create a Swagger superclassed module that matches you Model class ( for Topic this would be Swagger::Topic ), then include SwaggerModel in your Model class.

+Then include the class that has been documented in the api_docs_controller.rb SWAGGERED_CLASSES array to expose the JSON to the Swagger app.

 This will this be available in the Swagger app ( running on http://localhost:8080 )